 Our Support Team

-Karen is new to Just In Time’s staff, but is very familiar with the organization and has been involved as a volunteer or friend since its inception.
+Karen joined Just in Time’s staff in 2015, but was very familiar with the organization as she had been involved as a volunteer or friend since its inception.
 She is thrilled to be a part of this dynamic nonprofit.

 Previously, Karen worked at USO San Diego in Development.
-She has been a volunteer and president for various organizations in San Diego County including: St. Germaine Children’s Charity, The Salvation Army Women’s Auxiliary, San Diego County Federation of Republican Women, La Jolla Republican Women, Federated and the La Jolla Opera Guild.
+She has been a volunteer, board member, and president for various organizations in San Diego County including: St. Germaine Children’s Charity, The Salvation Army Women’s Auxiliary, San Diego County Federation of Republican Women, La Jolla Republican Women, Federated and the La Jolla Opera Guild.
 She has also chaired the major fundraisers for all of the above organizations.

 Prior to her work with nonprofits and volunteer organizations, Karen was a Senior Buyer at San Diego Gas & Electric.
 She is a graduate of the University of Texas at Arlington with a degree in Foreign Languages, majoring in German and minoring in Russian.

 Marc Emmelmann joined the Just in Time community in 2016, and has been serving in marketing and communications capacities throughout the organization.
-He designed the new Just in Time for Foster Youth website, and conducts JIT social media and email communications.
+He designed the new Just in Time for Foster Youth website, conducts social media, and assists with email communications.

 Having worked in group homes, a safe home, and alternative education programs, Marc is no stranger to social services.
 After a brief, 1-year stint in NYC, and yearning for warm weather and a fresh start, Marc moved to San Diego in 2008.
 He was soon hired by the San Diego Performing Arts League and served as Membership Services Coordinator, and later as General Manager and Executive Director.
 He also has served on the board of The Actors Alliance of San Diego as Co-Chair and helped launch the inaugural San Diego Fringe Festival.